MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 1. Do Z.  Handle success event.
 Handle failure event.

-An HTTP server may require [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
-In this case there is a first navigation with all the same navigation events listed above.
-The HTTP server returns a 401 or 407 HTTP response and so the NavigationCompleted event has a corresponding failure.
-The WebView2 will then render a blank page and raise the `BasicAuthenticationRequested` event which will potentially prompt the end user for credentials.
+An HTTP server may require HTTP authentication.
+In this case, there is a _first navigation_, which has the navigation events that are listed above.
+The HTTP server returns a 401 or 407 HTTP response, and so the `NavigationCompleted` event has a corresponding failure.
+The WebView2 then renders a blank page, and raise the `BasicAuthenticationRequested` event, which will potentially prompt the user for credentials.

 If the `BasicAuthenticationRequested` event is cancelled, then there is no subsequent navigation and the WebView2 will remain displaying the blank page.